 PPB is associated with PPB family tumor and dysplasia syndrome in 33% of cases.
 Many of these patients have a mutation of the DICER-1 gene.
 In 10% of cases, patients with PPB may also present with multilocular cystic nephroma, and, very rarely, Wilms tumor 7-9.

+It is considered a form of pulmonary blastoma.
 PPB comprises both mesenchymal and epithelial components resembling fetal lung.
 Bilateral occurrence is extremely rare 14.

 This classification is a continuum from the less malignant to the most malignant lesion: